-Select the bell volume from off [0] to high [9].
-This will be the volume for alarm tones, warning bells, and keyclicks.
+Select the bell volume from of [0] to high [9].
+This will be the volume for alarm tones, warning bells, and key clicks.

 Warning Bell: [On, Off]

 Select whether a warning bell is sounded when errors (such as an invalid compose sequence) are encountered.